COVID-19: 4 options to consider if you need emergency cash

 When life throws you a curveball and you need cash, you can tap into the savings in your emergency fund.
 But if you need more than that right now, where do you turn?

 You may be familiar with loans or hardship withdrawals offered by some retirement plans.
 With the recent passage of legislation, there may be new options available to consider if you need emergency cash due to COVID-19.
+The Internal Revenue Service (IRS) recently issued additional guidance clarifying what makes you a "qualified individual."

 While each person’s situation is different, there are a few things to consider as you make some tough financial decisions.